-Do you believe that bigger is better?
+Do you believe bigger is better?

 Take cabins, for example.
-Most of us would feel that we had plenty of space to relax and unwind inside of a 2 or 3 bedroom cabin rental, but there are those out there who are always looking to take things to the next level.
+Most of us would feel that we had plenty of space to relax and unwind inside of a two or three bedroom cabin rental, but there are those out there who are always looking to take things to the next level.

 Fairmont Le Chateau Montebello